IsThatFearny/quartz/content/Ancient Historiography - Semester 1/Mackenzie Lecture Notes.md

 	- Occasional gaps in his history
 	- Settles down but farm gets taken from him in a revolt
 	- Even by ancient standards, difficult to read
-	- Writes a military history - writing from personal experience
+	- Writes a military history - writing from personal experience about how to be a good military leader
 	- Student of Socrates
+	- Moralising is not 'prescriptively didactic'
 	-
 - Polybius
 	- Macedonian wars + Punic wars
 	- Wrote about cycles of government - mob rule > monarchy > tyranny > aristocracy > oligarchy > democracy > mob rule
 	- Roman constitution is flexible - has a combination of the cycles of government
 	- Put in charge of rebuilding cities after the destruction of corinth
-	- Roman success as a result of their virtue and their government, and their application of it to other countries
+	- Roman success as a result of their virtue and their government, and their application of it to other countries - often sides with Rome against her enemies
+	- Moral and practical didactic historian at heart and believes that this is the role of history and historiography
+	- Lots of narrative pauses in order to communicate directly with the reader - provides a much more comprehensive account than any contemporaries
+	-
 - Sallust
 	- OG Hater
 	- First in his family to get into the senate - *novus homo*